 Management reviews the system of internal controls regularly in order to ensure that sufficient checks and balances exist within the system to safeguard the Company's assets.
-The Audit Committee ensures that these controls are effective by engaging an external consultant as the internal auditor.
-The internal auditor works within the scope of an audit plan, which has been approved by the Audit Committee, to review and test the adequacy and effectiveness of the internal controls of the Group.
-The external independent auditors will, in the course of the external audit, conduct a review of certain internal control procedures but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control.
+The Audit Committee ensures that these controls are effective by engaging an external consultant as the Internal Auditor.
+The Internal Auditor works within the scope of an audit plan, which has been approved by the Audit Committee, to review and test the adequacy and effectiveness of the internal controls of the Group.
+The external independent auditors will, in the course of the external audit, conduct a review of certain internal control procedures relevant to the preparation of financial statements but not for the purpose of expressing an opinion on the effectiveness of the Company's internal controls.

-During the year, the Board of Directors and the Audit Committee have reviewed the adequacy of the Group's internal controls, including financial, operational, compliance and information technology controls as well as risk management system.
-Based on the reviews conducted, the Board of Directors, with the concurrence of Audit Committee, is of the opinion that the system of internal controls was adequate as at 30 September 2013.
+The Board has reviewed the adequacy of the Group's internal controls framework in relation to financial, operational, compliance and information technology controls as well as risk management systems of the Group.
+Based on the reviews conducted, the Board with the concurrence of the Audit Committee, are of the view that the Group's internal controls in addressing the financial, operational, compliance and information technology risks and the risk management systems are adequate as at 30 September 2014.